magdalenavelikova/boxerclub-bg/README.md

 News Section, containing info on upcoming shows and results of past shows Standard of the breed
 Working exam regulations
-Links to boxer clubs worldwide, as well as canine organizations, to which the BG boxer club belongs Contacts
+Links to boxer clubs worldwide, as well as canine organizations, where the BG boxer club is member.
+Contacts
 Gallery
 In the BG Version only there is an additional Library menu containing a numerous boxer related articles about the anatomy, the breeding etc.